 Sailing Activities in Bermuda

-There are three areas related to Bermuda sailing & yachting that I shall cover in this page.
+There are three areas related to Bermuda sailing and yachting that I shall cover in this page:

-First about how to go about exploring the island and its various water areas by taking a sailing boat or chartering a yacht.
-Second about the various yachting & sailing clubs and associations in Bermuda.
-And Third about all the yacht races that take place in the island that are organized by local yacht clubs and also the International championships & open ocean races where Bermuda serves as the finishing point.
+First, how to go about exploring the island and its various water areas by taking a sailing boat or chartering a yacht.
+Second, about the various yachting and sailing clubs and associations in Bermuda.
+And Third about all the yacht races that take place in the island that are organized by local yacht clubs and also the International championships and open ocean races where Bermuda serves as the finishing point.

 Exploring Bermuda Waters on Sail Boats

 You can also enjoy all the above in a private boat that provides more flexibility of choosing your locations and activities.
-There are Crewed Private Boats that can be chartered for few hours, half day or even full day if you are looking for privacy and want to combine that with some variations like BBQ on board, private parties, water sport activities and more.
+There are Crewed Private Boats that can be chartered for few hours, half day or even full day.
+You can combine the cruise with some variations like BBQ on board, private parties, water sport activities and more.

 But there are many who would not like to let go the thrill and excitement of sailing the boat by themselves.
 Of course you will need to have sailing skills for that.
-You have an option of renting a skippered bareboat or just charter only the bareboat.
+You have an option of renting a skippered un-skippered bareboat.

 June to November is the official Hurricane Season in Bermuda.
 You should try to know about any hurricane warnings and prepare accordingly if you are planning to sail around this time.
 September and October months have recorded maximum hurricane impacts in Bermuda.

 • Read the charter contract from the company before you book a yacht or a catamaran.
-The companies have differences in terms & conditions of the contracts.
+The companies have differences in terms and conditions of the contracts.

 • If there is one person within your crew who has sailing skills, it is generally enough to legally charter a bareboat in Bermuda.